pixelastic/blog.pixelastic.com/_posts/2013-09-05-converting-html-files-pdf-commandline.md

 margins.
 Then, you have to use the `file://` notation to target a local file.
 Also, it does not understand the css properties `page-break-after` nor `page- break-before`.
-I had to manually add padding in my elements to stop them from being cut in between two pages.Â But worst of all, it chokes on UTF-8 characters in filenames.
+I had to manually add padding in my elements to stop them from being cut in between two pages.
+But worst of all, it chokes on UTF-8 characters in filenames.

 In the end, I wrote a small ruby wrapper around wkhtmltopdf to work around all